-CLOUD computing must has come to mean many different things.
+CLOUD computing has come to mean many different things.
 To some, it is simply putting one's data on a remote server.
-However, in this paper, we utilize the definition provided by NIST [24].
+However, in this paper, we utilize the definition provided by NIST [1].
 They define five essential characteristics of any cloud computing environment:

 - 1. On demand self-service,

 - 2. Broad network access,

 - 3. Resource pooling,

 - 4. Rapid elasticity, and

-- Measured service.
+- 5. Measured service.

 It is important to note that multi-tenancy and virtualization are not essential characteristics for cloud computing.
-For our discussion we will assume no multi-tenancy and virtualization, since the latter adds the most efficiency.